hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/707_scc_xxii.md

 Gita, "A doer of good never comes to grief, my son."

-In May or June, 1901, seeing the disciple at the Math Swamiji said, "Bring me a copy of *Ashtâvimshati-tattva* (Twenty-eight Categories) of Raghunandan at an early date."
+In May or June, 1901, seeing the disciple at the Math Swamiji said, "Bring me a copy of *Ashtāvimshati-tattva* (Twenty-eight Categories) of Raghunandan at an early date."

 Disciple: Yes, sir, but what will you do with the Raghunandan Smriti,